Tazzzzzzzzz9/personnal-training/README.md

 Note everything you did to motive him(her) to do the same !!

-For the curious, this application was developed with Vue.js and bulma.io for front, the little API is in Node.js and the database is in Postgres.
+For the curious, this application was developed with Vue.js and bulma.io for front, the little API is in Node.js connected to a postgres database.